 While PPO plans can sometimes cost as much as four times more than HMOs, there are some exceptions to the wide difference in costs.
 For instance, employer sponsored PPO plans are often in line with HMO premiums.
 The average price of annual premiums for an HMO plan in 2016 was $6,576, while the typical employer sponsored PPO plan during the same year was $6,800.

 Also, people should consider other costs when comparing plans, such as:

 If you'd like advice with an issue related to HMOs vs PPOs, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.